udaykishore-resu/SOLID/README.md

 But its look like User class has two roles; one is _providing user information_ and the second one is _content access based on subscription_.
 This is against the Single Responsibility Principle.

-Lets remove hasExtraAccess method from User class, write in a different class.
+Lets remove hasExtraAccess method from User class, write it in a different class.